 Get ready for a sweet banana and chocolate explosion of flavors in a moist, delicious muffin.
 They are loaded with chocolate chunks, which taste incredible with the banana flavors.
 These gluten free chocolate banana muffins are great for dessert, a snack, or even with breakfast or brunch.

 Every bite you take will make you want another :-).
-If you love banana and chocolate as much as we do, you will also want to try this delicious gluten free Chunky Monkey donuts recipe!
+If you love bananas and chocolate as much as we do, you will also want to try this delicious gluten free Chunky Monkey donuts recipe!
 I have tons of great gluten free muffins recipes on the blog!